 The symptoms of chronic kidney disease may develop over time.

 Chronic renal failure symptoms may gradually develop.

-Because symptoms develop gradually, the disorder may be discovered when there is an abnormal urinalysis during a routine physical or examination for unrelated disorders.
+Because symptoms may develop slowly, the disorder may be discovered when you have an abnormal urinalysis during a routine physical or examination for another condition.

 Imaging tests that may be done include:

 Urinalysis and other urine tests include: